 Want access to my entire library of book summaries?

-Get the entire library of book summaries in PDF, ePub, Mobi and a few popular ones in mp3 formats.
+Subscribe to get the entire library of book summaries in PDF, ePub, Mobi and a few popular ones in mp3 formats.
+Please note, not every summary is available in all formats yet, but we're working hard to add more every week.
 Want new book summaries emailed directly to you each week?
 Great for sampling new books before you buy the full version.

 THE $100 STARTUP by Chris Guillebeau – Book Summary